ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 that sensitive tokens or strings occur.

-Client applications hold private inputs to the aggregation function, server processors, or aggregators, invoke  multi-party computation to compute the output, and a final collector obtains the output of the aggregation function.
+Client applications hold private inputs to the aggregation function, server processors, or aggregators, run a protocol that validates each input x[1], x[2], ... and computes the final output y.
+The final collector
+obtains the output of the aggregation function.
 At a high level, the flow of data through these entities works roughly as follows: